 - Ensuring the restoration and maintenance of biodiversity

 - Promote sustainable economic growth (SDG 1, 2, 8, 9)

 - Ensuring quality education (SDG 4)

 Company submissions are listed on the internship portal once validated by each section.
-Internships with a sustainability label will be identifiable with the following logo:
+Internships with a label for sustainability will be identifiable with the following logo:

-The evaluation process of the internship is similar to a regular internship but the student is asked to write a half-page report to comment if the sustainability goals have been reached.
+The evaluation process of the internship is similar to a regular internship (without the label) but the student is asked to write a half-page report to comment if the sustainability goals have been reached.
 This report does not influence the validation of the internship for the master curriculum.

 Students are encouraged to identify sustainable internship opportunities within companies that meet the criteria listed above.
 The proposal of the internship subject is made by the company through the EPFL internship portal.

-The sustainable internship initiative is in a pilot phase during the academic year 2020-2021.
-The steering committee is made up of representatives from the following units:
+The sustainable internship initiative has been in a pilot phase during the academic year 2020-2021.
+The steering committee was made up of representatives from the following units:

 EPFL has been working for several years for greater sustainability on its campus.
 Its ambitious strategy is based on the drafting of a Climate 2030 action plan, the CO2 neutrality of the campus by 2020, and the implementation of the United Nations’ Sustainable Development Goals (SDG) within the framework of the Swiss Confederation’s Agenda 2030.

 EPFL also supports exemplary projects such as a platform for the creation of sustainability projects for students (2018-2020), the adaptation of the campus’ outdoor facilities to climate change (energy, well-being and biodiversity), and the enhancement of the agricultural heritage (Bassenges) in a participative agro-ecological approach.